 Moving to University can be an overwhelming experience – and the following three or four years can be pretty stressful at times too.
 Don’t worry – we have been looking after students for more than fifty years: we know what it’s like and we have won awards for our student support.
 Here is just a brief guide to some of the ways that we are here to help you outside the lecture theatre.

-Our Student Counselling Service offers a wide range of free and confidential services to any students who need them – including individual counselling, therapeutic group sessions, a well-stocked resource library and workshops covering issues such as exam stress.
+Our Student Wellbeing Service offers a wide range of free and confidential services to any students who need them.
 We encourage you to get in contact with us before you arrive so that we can make preparations in advance, however you can, of course, access the service at any time during your time at Leicester.

 Report and Support

 Our online Report and Support system is designed to allow you to report any incident affecting you (or someone else) on the system anonymously or by leaving contact information.
 You can also find out about additional support information through the support webpages.

 Student Learning Development